What is a medical ID bracelet? What´s it used for? Who should wear a medical ID bracelet? What information should it have?

 As the name itself says, a medical ID bracelet is a bracelet that has an engraved or stamped charm with personal medical information.
 But, why would anyone want to wear their medical conditions on their wrist?

 You may wonder why it’s important to wear your medical conditions on a bracelet, and the truth is medical ID jewellery has only one big purpose … to speak for you whenever you can´t speak for yourself.

 But, how can a simple bracelet advocate for me when I’m unable to explain my own medical history, you may ask?
-If you have a medical emergency the professionals will look for “ID products.”
+If you have a medical emergency the professionals will look for “ID products”.
 They´re trained to do that.
-Necklaces, bracelets, cards on your wallet, etc. They´ll be looking for relevant information that can help them, help you!
-Take a look at this article from the Journal Of the Patient Safety - https://bit.ly/3LGiVva.
+Necklaces, bracelets, cards in your wallet, etc. They´ll be looking for relevant information that can help them, help you!
+Take a look at this article from the Journal of the Patient Safety.

 But why a bracelet?
 Is the wrist really the best place?

 For those who don´t feel comfortable by almost like announcing to the world they have a medical condition, because they´re wearing a “tag” on their wrist, let's think about this first.

 Most of the time is an aesthetic issue, and if you take a look at what medical bracelets look like nowadays, you might be surprised.
 There are a lot of different styles and colours, and we´ll be taking you through all of them in a few paragraphs ahead.
 But now, let´s focus on safety matters, which should be the first thing on your priority list.